 Implementing the Safer Lives Survey

 The cohort of young people in the initial sample have been selected from across youth organisations, schools, colleges, universities, Pupil Referral Units and YOIs in England, Scotland and Wales.
-All young people taking the survey will be supervised by an adult, due to the sensitive nature of the questions.
+All young people taking the survey were supervised by an adult, due to the sensitive nature of the questions.
 The survey questions have been approved by Warwick University’s ethics committee and have been developed by academics alongside young people.
-More information about the survey will be published alongside the results later this year.